Juvenile Myoclonic Epilepsy

 What is the outlook for people with JME?

 - Seizures in most people with JME tend to improve after the fourth decade of life.

 - Seizures are generally well controlled with medications in up to 90% of people.

 - People who have multiple seizure types may require more medications to control them.

-- It is likely that lifelong treatment with a seizure drug is usually necessary, even in people with well-controlled JME.
+- It is likely that lifelong treatment with a seizure drug will be necessary, even in people with well-controlled JME.
 Withdrawal could result in a relapse of seizures, even in people who have been seizure free for many years with appropriate drugs.

-- In some individuals with mild forms of the condition, the dose of seizure medication may be reduced slowly over months, particularly in older aged individuals.
+- In some people with mild forms of the condition, the dose of seizure medication may be reduced slowly over months, particularly in older individuals.
 If myoclonic seizures come back or persist, medications need to be restarted.